No knead naan is fluffy, golden, and made for scooping curry or melting garlic butter. No rolling pin or stand mixer needed!

 I know this may seem like no big deal, as grilling is one of the easiest ways to cook things, but to me it’s always been a bit of a battle.
 How hot is too hot?
 Are the burners even on?
 How do I not accidentally drop any vegetables between the grates this time?
 Why does the steak always stick to the grill?
 There has been much hand-wringing by yours truly around a grill, as you may imagine.

 But one of my goals this summer was to master the grill.
-And I don’t mean just plopping some hot dogs on there and calling it a day — I mean learning how to make a decent kabob, or not fear the idea of grilling bread.
+And I don’t mean just plopping some hot dogs on there and calling it a day — I mean learning how to make a decent grilled steak and mushroom kabob, or not fear the idea of grilling bread for this and my flatbread recipe.
 So far, both have been accomplished with ease (and with seriously delicious results, too).

 no knead naan dough in bowl